GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 	service "nginx-default-backend" deleted
 	deployment "nginx-default-backend" deleted

-Check no deployments, pods, or ingresses exist on the cluster.
+Check no Deployments, Pods, or Ingresses exist on the cluster by running the following commands:

 	kubectl get deployments